geanders/csu_msmb/content/authors/sherry-wemott/_index.md

 bio: My researh focuses on environmental and social determinants of disease processes and outcomes.
 For my thesis project I'll be sampling and analyzing nasal viromes of young adult Colorado e-cigarette users compared to non-users.
 education:
   courses:
-  - course: BSc in Psychology
+  - course: BA in Psychology
     institution: Unversity of Missouri
     year: 1999
 email: "sherry.wemott-colton@colostate.edu"